NCAlgebra/NC/DOCUMENTATION/README.md

 > **WARNING:** The change in internal representation introduced in
 > **Version 6**, in which repeated letters in monomials are represented
 > as powers, presents a new challenge to pattern matching for
 > `NCAlgebra` expressions.
-For example, the seeminlgy inocent substitution
+For example, the seemingly innocent substitution
 >
 >     NCReplaceAll[a**b**b, a**b -> c]
 >